-Celtics Trade For Kyrie Irving With Cavs A Huge Home Run For Boston
+Why Celtics’ Kyrie Irving Trade Was Addition With Correct Subtractions

-Danny Ainge has waited very patiently — too patient, for most Boston Celtics fans — but the team’s president of basketball operations finally cashed in A-plus trade assets Tuesday to pull off a blockbuster deal for Cleveland Cavaliers superstar guard Kyrie Irving.
+Danny Ainge has waited very patiently — too patient, for most Boston fans — but the Celtics’ president of basketball operations finally cashed in A-plus trade assets Tuesday to pull off a blockbuster deal for Cleveland Cavaliers superstar guard Kyrie Irving.

-The Celtics reportedly will send All-Star guard Isaiah Thomas, forward Jae Crowder, rookie center Ante Zizic and the 2018 Brooklyn Nets first-round draft pick to Cleveland for Irving.
+The Celtics will send All-Star guard Isaiah Thomas, forward Jae Crowder, rookie center Ante Zizic and the 2018 Brooklyn Nets first-round draft pick to Cleveland for Irving.

 But this trade is more about what the Celtics didn’t give up.

-Ainge was able to hold on to the last two No. 3 overall draft picks — Jaylen Brown and Jayson Tatum.
-Brown has the potential to be an elite perimeter defender and has substantially improved his 3-point range since his freshman season at California.
-Tatum was heralded as the most polished scorer in the 2017 draft class and dazzled at the offensive end throughout the summer league.
+Ainge was able to keep his last two No. 3 overall draft picks — Jaylen Brown and Jayson Tatum — out of the deal.
+Brown has the potential to be an elite perimeter defender and substantially improved his 3-point range since his freshman season at Cal.
+Tatum was heralded as the most polished scorer in the 2017 draft class, and he dazzled at the offensive end throughout the summer league.

-Today’s NBA is all about swingmen.
-Perimeter players who can score and defend at a high level.
+Today’s NBA is all about swingmen — perimeter players who can score and defend at a high level.
 The Golden State Warriors have three of the best in Kevin Durant, Klay Thompson and Draymond Green.
-Cleveland still has LeBron James.
+Cleveland still has LeBron James, and the San Antonio Spurs have Kawhi Leonard on the wing.

-Now, the Celtics have Brown, Tatum and newly signed free agent Gordon Hayward on the wings, in addition to a top 10 NBA player in Irving and a very good center in Al Horford.
+Now the Celtics have Brown, Tatum and newly signed Gordon Hayward on the wings, in addition to a top-10 NBA player in Irving and a very good center in Al Horford.

 Sure, giving up the Nets’ unprotected first-round pick is a bit of a gamble.
-It could end up being the No. 1 pick, but the 2018 class is not as deep or talented as the 2017 group, and Brooklyn made moves this offseason to improve their roster.
-The Nets still will be bad, but they certainly aren’t a lock to be the worst team.
+It could end up being the No. 1 pick, but the 2018 class is not as deep or talented as the 2017 group, and Brooklyn made moves this offseason to improve its roster.
+The Nets still will be bad, but they certainly aren’t a lock to be the league’s worst team.

-Another positive in this deal for Boston is the Irving for Thomas swap at point guard.
-Irving is three years younger at 25 years old and signed for two more seasons with a 2019-20 player option.
-Thomas can become a free agent next summer and is coming off a tough hip injury that forced him to miss the last three games of the 2017 Eastern Conference finals against the Cavs.
+Another positive in this deal for Boston is the Irving-for-Thomas swap at point guard.
+At 25, Irving is three years younger than Thomas and signed for two more seasons, with a 2019-20 player option.

+Thomas, meanwhile, can become a free agent next summer, and he’s coming off a tough hip injury that forced him to miss the last three games of the C’s 2017 Eastern Conference finals against the Cavs.

-Irving also has averaged 25-plus points per game in each of the last two postseasons, and his 3-point shot at the end of Game 7 in the 2016 NBA Finals essentially sealed Cleveland’s first ever championship.
+Irving also has averaged 25-plus points per game in each of the last two playoffs, and his 3-point shot at the end of Game 7 in the 2016 NBA Finals essentially sealed Cleveland’s first championship.
+He’s a proven playoff performer.

-The Celtics, in this trade, have positioned themselves as the best team in the Eastern Conference and a legitimate threat to give the defending champion Warriors a real test in a potential NBA Finals matchup.
-They’ve also maintained their long-term flexibility by keeping Brown, Tatum, Marus Smart, the 2018 Los Angeles Lakers first-round pick and other quality assets.
+The Celtics, in this trade, have positioned themselves as arguably the best team in the Eastern Conference and a legitimate threat to give the defending champion Warriors a real test (Golden State clearly remains a superior team, though) in a potential NBA Finals matchup.
+They’ve also maintained their long-term flexibility by keeping Brown, Tatum, Marcus Smart, the 2018 Los Angeles Lakers’ first-round pick and other quality assets.

-Ainge has waited a while to pull the trigger on a huge trade.
+Ainge waited a while to pull the trigger on a huge trade.
 He found the right moment Tuesday.

 Thumbnail photo via Bob DeChiara/USA TODAY Sports Images